lechevaliar/CleaningData_Project/CodeBook.md

 3.type - indicate whetther the subject is in test group or train group

 4.column 4 and so on - the average of each variable for each activity and each subject.
-For more infos, please see feature_info.txt in the data
+For more infos, please see "feature_info.txt" in the data